kkai/web-source/content/post/2023-04-28-Eyewear-Computing.md

 ---
 title: "Eyewear Computing"
-subtitle: "Becoming mainstream with the Apple Vision Pro?"
+subtitle: "Mainstream with the Apple Vision Pro?"
-image: images/eyewear-overview.jpg
+image: images/eyewear-header.jpg
 date: 2023-04-28T19:42:36+01:00
 draft: false
 ---

 {{< gallery caption-effect="fade" >}}
-  {{< figure thumb="-thumb" link="/images/oma.jpg" alt="This is a long comment about a triangle" >}}
+  {{< figure thumb="-thumb" link="/images/oma.jpg" alt="There are also applications of smart eyewear for older adults." >}}
-  {{< figure thumb="-thumb" link="/images/seminar.jpg"  alt="here you see all participants of a Dagstuhl seminar on a stair.">}}
+  {{< figure thumb="-thumb" link="/images/seminar.jpg"  alt="Participants of the 2016 Dagstuhl Seminar on Eyewear Computing">}}
-  {{< figure thumb="-thumb" link="/images/miraikan.jpg" alt="Seminar at Miraikan about Eyewear Computing" >}}
+  {{< figure thumb="-thumb" link="/images/miraikan.jpg" alt="Public dissemination about Eyewear Computing at The National Museum of Emerging Science and Innovation, Miraikan, Tokyo 2017." >}}
 {{< /gallery >}}

 A research concept from 2016 might be in the spotlight in the next years, as described and discussed in the [Dagstuhl Seminar "Eyewear Computing – Augmenting the Human with Head-mounted Wearable Assistants"](https://www.dagstuhl.de/16042).

 With the advent of Apple Vision Pro, it seems timely to reflect on some of our earlier research directions.
 Eyewear Computing could go from an academic niche (e.g. [Eyewear Computing Workshops at UbiComp](https://dl.acm.org/doi/abs/10.1145/3460418.3479267)) to becoming mainstream in the next years, if Apple succeeds in establishing their platform.
 Yet, there are also a tremendous amount of challenges.
 In the long term smart eyewear needs to become more like regular glasses.